takahirohonda/javascript-projects/storybook-typescript-create-react-app/README.md

-# React Storybook with TypeScript
+# Storybook Typescript with create-react-app

-This project was created by `create-react-app`.
+This project is based on `../storybook-typescript-create-react-app`.
+It was created by `create-react-app`.

 ```bash
 # Create typescript react project